siwook-choi/MyAtmMachine/README.md

 * Cancel

 ### Choosing Transaction
-User can start the transaction.
+User can start a transaction.
 Available Actions:
 * See Balance
 * Withdraw